AljoschaMeyer/pavo-bootstrap/reference.md

 Binding rules govern the usage of names (identifiers and symbols).
 The static checking of a value occurs in the context of a *check-environment*.
 A check-environment is a [partial function](https://en.wikipedia.org/wiki/Partial_function) (mathematically, not a pavo function) from names to booleans.
 A name that is mapped to false is called an *immutable binding*, a name that is mapped to true is called a *mutable binding*, and a name that is not mapped to anything is called a *free name*.
 By default, the initial check-environment used for checking a value contains exactly the values listed in section `Toplevel Values`, all of them mapped to false.

 Checking bindings for a value proceeds recursively.
 If the value is a name (identifier or symbol), and that name is free in the check-environment, that is a static error.
-Bound names, nil, booleans, ints, floats, chars, strings, bytes, keywords, functions, cells and opaques are always ok.
+Bound names, nil, bools, ints, floats, chars, strings, bytes, keywords, functions, cells and opaques are always ok.
 To check an array, set, or map in a check-environment `E`, all inner values are checked in the check-environment `E`.
 The interesting case is checking an application in a check-environment `E`.
 The exact behavior depends on the application:

 - `(sf-quote <quoted-exp>)`: always results in a successful check.
 - `(sf-set! <target-name> <rvalue-exp>)`: Is a static error if the `<target-name>` is not a mutable binding, otherwise `<rvalue-exp>` is checked in the check-environment `E`.